tscanlin/developers.optimizely.com/src/content/ios/reference/index.md

 <img src="/assets/img/ios/editor-codeblocks.png" alt="Drawing" style="width: 100%;"/>
 3. The editor will display your Code Blocks.
 Use the drop down to select the desired Code Block for this variation.
 4. While in edit mode, changes to the active block will be applied on subsequent executions, thereby allowing you to quickly test your Code Block's logic.
 However, we recommend that you verify your Code Blocks in [preview mode](https://help.optimizely.com/hc/en-us/articles/202296994#preview) prior to going live with the experiment.
+5. Once you've connected your app to the editor, you can later edit code blocks without connecting a device.
+However, if you make any changes to your app, make sure to connect it again to allow your changes to sync with the editor.

 For more details, please see the [Code Blocks API Reference](/ios/help/html/Classes/Optimizely.html#//api/name/codeBlocksWithKey:blockOne:defaultBlock:)